Type Definition specs::ReadStorage

 If you have an entity (for example because you stored it before

-or because you’re joining over Entities
+or because you’re joining over Entities), you can get a single

-component by calling Storage::get
+component by calling Storage::get:

 let entity1 = world.create_entity().with(Pos).build();